KiranSarella/notes-365-new/Notes 365/Features.md

 [x] rating view
 [x] open notebook inplace from timeline
-[x] path cache shoud have to update once cloud sync is done
+[x] path cache shoud have to update once cloud sync is done [x] hang on theme save, when timeline is at month (with full data) - NotificationQueue

 # first level filters